18 Amazing THings to do in Bulgaria

 Bulgaria’s quirky capital city is a great base for an introduction to Bulgarian culture and history.

-The city has spent most of the last 2,000 years under occupation by numerous empires and each has left its marks.
+Sofia has spent most of the last 2,000 years under occupation by numerous empires and each has left its marks.
 Eastern Orthodox churches brush shoulders with ancient ruins, Ottoman mosques and communist architecture.

 Visit the Ancient Theatre of Philipoppol

 Located in Plovdiv’s Old Town is the Ancient Theatre of Philipoppol.
-A startling reminder of the city’s past, this ancient theatre is one of the best-preserved in the world!
+A startling reminder of the city’s past, this ancient theatre is one of the best-preserved in the world.

-The theatre was constructed in the 1st century AD, and, until the 4th, hosted gladiatorial and hunting games.
+The Ancient Theatre of Philipoppol was constructed in the 1st century AD, and, until the 4th, hosted gladiatorial and hunting games.
 It was reconstructed in the 20th century and as well as being an incredibly important Plovdiv landmark, in the summer, it hosts various concerts and performances.

 Meander Borisova Gradina